Universality class of a spinor Bose-Einstein condensate far from equilibrium

-We now turn our attention to examine the coarsening dynamics at $q_{\rm Iso}=0$ (Fig.~\ref{fig1}c), where in contrast to the easy-axis phase the ground state is invariant under spin rotations.
-Therefore, we aim to investigate the impact of the symmetry of the order parameter, here obeying SO(3) rotational symmetry, and topological defects on the universal behavior of the spinor system.
-Since the first homotopy group of the SO(3) is $\pi_1[{\rm SO(3)}]=\mathbb{Z}_2$, the condensates support $\mathbb{Z}_2$ spin vortices as a topological defect~\cite{Kawaguchi2012}.
-A recent study shows that universal coarsening dynamics could also occur at the spin isotropic point like in the easy-axis phase, but with different exponent $1/z=0.5$~\cite{Williamson2017}.
-The result is consistent with the theory of nonthermal fixed point that predicts the dynamical scaling exponent $\beta\simeq 0.5$ for a bosonic scalar model with O$(N)$ or U$(N)$ symmetry in dimensions $d\geq 2$~\cite{Orioli2015,Karl2017,Mikheev2019}.
-The numerical study~\cite{Williamson2017} also reports that the domain growth dynamics could be associated with the annihilation of the $\mathbb{Z}_2$ spin vortices.
+We now turn our attention to examining the coarsening dynamics at $q_{\rm Iso}=0$, Fig.~1c, where in contrast to the easy-axis phase the ground state is invariant under spin rotations.
+Therefore, we aim to investigate the impact of the symmetry of the order parameter, here obeying SO(3) rotational symmetry, and nature of topological defects on the universal behaviour of the spinor system.
+Since the first homotopy group of SO(3) is $\pi_1[{\rm SO(3)}]=\mathbb{Z}_2$, the condensate supports $\mathbb{Z}_2$ spin vortices as topological defects~\cite{Kawaguchi2012}.
+A recent study argued that universal coarsening dynamics also occurs at the spin isotropic point, as in the easy-axis phase, but featuring different critical exponent $1/z=0.5$~\cite{Williamson2017}.
+This result is consistent with the theory of nonthermal fixed points predicting the dynamical scaling exponent $1/z\simeq 0.5$ for a bosonic Hamiltonian with O$(N)$ or U$(N)$ symmetry in $d\geq 2$ dimensions~\cite{Orioli2015,Mikheev2019}.
+Additionally, the numerical study within the mean-field framework~\cite{Williamson2017} also reported that the coarsening dynamics proceeds with the annihilation of $\mathbb{Z}_2$ spin vortices.